snapframework/snap-website/blogdata/content/2010/07/03/snap-0.2.7-released.md

 The Snap team is pleased to announce the release of Snap 0.2.7.
-This release contains **critical fixes for correctness bugs** and all Snap users should upgrade to the latest version (including `snap-server` 0.2.7.1, a point fix for an embarassing release issue) at their earliest convenience.
+This release contains **critical fixes for correctness bugs** and all Snap users should upgrade to the latest version (including `snap-server` 0.2.7.1, a point fix for an embarrassing release issue) at their earliest convenience.

 Changes since 0.2.6
 ===================